 Reptiles & Amphibians

 We have more snakes than any other reptile at Lincolnshire Wildlife Park, they are fascinating creatures and all very different from one another; both in looks and characteristics.
 We have two Corn Snake’s both with very different morphs; morphs being the colour variation of this breed, there are hundreds of morphs found in corn snakes alone.
-We also have two Royal Pythons which are rather difficult to spot because of their great brown and tan camouflage in the woodland undergrowth of forests, these are not much longer than the corn snakes but much wider.
+We also have a Royal Python which are rather difficult to spot because of their great brown and tan camouflage in the woodland undergrowth of forests, they are not much longer than the corn snakes but much wider.
 Finally we have a Mexican Black King snake with an all black body, this snake is rarer than our others and is quite tame and gentle when handled.
 The Mexican Black is used during our reptile handling for schools and colleges due to its calm nature.

 Our tortoises are of all shapes and sizes ranging from our smallest of just a few inches, to Albert our largest Tortoise, weighing in at 5 stone!
 Sulcata Tortoises are the third largest species in the world and the largest of the mainland species, they are quite interesting to watch with their prehistoric characteristics.
 Surprisingly, they can move quite quickly in warm climates but will slow down to almost a halt in cold weather which can be quite dangerous if left exposed for too long.
 So if you visit in the winter months when it is particularly cold, please be patient with them as they may chose to stay in their house where there is heat lighting, to avoid a potentially fatal exposure outside.